Pit of Peril: Plot

+Regular voice cast

 Production

 "Pit of Peril" is one of several early Thunderbirds episodes that were originally 25 minutes long but subsequently extended to 50 minutes after Lew Grade – APF's owner and financial backer, who had been highly impressed by the 25-minute pilot version of "Trapped in the Sky" – ordered that the running time be doubled so that Thunderbirds would fill an hour-long TV timeslot.
 For "Pit of Peril", this involved adding new supporting elements in the form of the relief helijet and its crew (Lieutenant Mead, Sergeant Reynolds and Pilot Charlie) as well as a subplot in which the army personnel attempt to recover the Sidewinder using their own equipment before calling International Rescue.
-Continuity errors in the design of the army helicopter cockpit set distinguish the episode's original footage from the new scenes filmed during the re-shoot.
+Continuity errors in the design of the army helicopter cockpit set distinguish the episode's original footage from the new scenes filmed during the reshoot.

 "Pit of Peril" features only five of the regular puppet cast: Jeff, Scott, Virgil and John Tracy, and Brains.
 This is the lowest number of any Thunderbirds episode.
-The episode is also the only one of the series that does not have any female characters.
+The episode is also the only one of the series that does not have any female characters, though Sylvia Anderson and Christine Finn are credited on the end titles.
 The puppets that play Colonel Sweeney and Frank first appeared as Fireflash's Captain Hanson and his unnamed co-pilot in "Trapped in the Sky".

 A scene set inside the pit uses camera movement and a carefully timed edit to give the impression that the Virgil puppet and scale model of the Mole are in the same shot, even though they were filmed by different units: when the camera pans away from the effects unit's shot of the Mole, its view passes through thick smoke, hiding a cut separating this footage from the puppet unit's shot of Virgil.

 The episode was disliked by Gerry Anderson, who found it one of the most challenging episodes to make.
 In his biography, he described it as "an absolute pig of a film.
 For three weeks I kept cutting and re-cutting because we couldn't get it right.
 One night I said to the editor, 'Let it go.
 Cut the negative and dub it – we can't do anything more with this.'"
 Several weeks later, he was surprised when Abe Mandell, head of ITC's New York office, telephoned him after seeing the finished episode and called it "wonderful".

 This episode marks the first use of Thunderbirds' regular ending theme music: a modified version of the instrumental that accompanies the launch of Thunderbird 1 in "Trapped in the Sky".
-The incidental music for "Pit of Peril", composed by Barry Gray, was recorded on 24 April 1965 in a four-hour studio session with a 22-piece orchestra.
+The incidental music for "Pit of Peril", composed by Barry Gray was recorded on 24 April 1965 in a four-hour studio session with a 22-piece orchestra.

+In 2025, an original version of the episode was discovered in which International Rescue only first learn of the disaster upon being contacted by General Peters.